+Functional medicine addresses the root cause of any illness.
 Functional medicine also focuses on prevention, which can save you a lot of heartaches later in life.

 Functional medicine is especially helpful for those with complex, chronic diseases.
 Chronic diseases involve many systems and functions throughout the body.
 A functional medicine approach is able to make connections between all symptoms, which initially can seem unrelated.

 Another important aspect of functional medicine is it considers the environment around you.
 Conventional medicine doesn’t normally take the environment into account.
 The people, places, and things we surrounded by on the daily basis have a significant impact on our health.